Natural Resources

 Ecological dynamics

-Interpretations are primarily based on the Sand Bluestem/Prairie Sandreed Plant Community.
-It has been determined by study of rangeland relic areas, areas protected from excessive disturbance, and areas under long-term rotational grazing regimes.
-Trends in plant community dynamics ranging from heavily grazed to lightly grazed areas, seasonal use pastures, and historical accounts also have been used.
-Subclimax plant communities, states, transitional pathways, and thresholds have been determined through similar studies and experience.
+Interpretations are primarily based on the Reference Community (1.1).
+The composition of this community has been determined by the study of rangeland relic areas, areas protected from excessive disturbance, and areas under long-term rotational grazing regimes.
+The information associated with other plant communities, states, transitional pathways, and thresholds have been determined by studying trends in plant community dynamics on areas ranging from heavily grazed to lightly grazed areas, and seasonal use pastures, as well as historical accounts.

 State and transition model